 Huntington Beach

 More scenes of Ruta’s neighborhood in Huntington Beach and the Huntington Beach pier.
-Notice the surfers, like dead flies bobbing in the water, waiting for the next big wave.
-And the Mormon fundamentalists(??) enjoying the beautiful weather along with everyone else.
+Notice the surfers like dead flies bobbing in the water, waiting for the next big wave.

 Joshua Tree National Park

-After two days and three nights in Huntington Beach, we headed out on a little road trip of the American Southwest.
+After two days and three nights in Huntington Beach, we headed out into the American Southwest.

 Arizona